pgasz/chrome-extention-linker/README.md

 # Linker
-This is small custom Chrome Browser Extention with simple layout.
-It is made for storing links at hand while doing research.
-I implemented solutions that I found helpful in searching for information on the Internet and sharing them with others.
+This is a small custom Chrome Browser Extention with a simple layout.
+It enables you to store links at hand while doing research.
+I implemented solutions which are helpful in searching for information on the Internet and sharing it with others.

 ## Features
 - storing links while switching browser tags